Emergency Contact Form and Card Template

 There are some very helpful links in the resource section of this page where you can learn more about creating an effective family emergency plan.

-Emergency Contact Formfor Excel and Word
+Emergency Contact Formfor Excel, Word and Google Sheets

 You can never be too prepared for an emergency.
 This emergency contact form is a simple template that allows you to keep all of your essential emergency plan details in one place.
 Customize it and then print a copy to keep on your fridge.
 Review it occasionally with your family so that everyone knows what to do when you have an emergency.

 Emergency Card: While the full page emergency plan is nice to print out and put on your fridge, this template also includes a worksheet where you can customize a printable Emergency Card.
 When folded, it is the same size as a business card so it will fit nicely in a wallet.
 You can also make individualized cards that your children can keep with them.